Identifying $D_{sJ}^*(2860)$ as a four resonance states through strong decay analysis: Regge trajectories

-is calculated using the results of Tables \ref{tab3} and \ref{tab9}, which is consistent with the $BABAR$ measurement 1.10 $\pm$ 0.15 $\pm$ 0.19 \cite{Aubert2009} (see in Eq. (\ref{eq:2})) and the theoretical prediction 0.99 $\pm$ 0.05 \cite{Colangelo2012}.
-The ratio in Eq. (\ref{eq:53}) considering the two contributions, $D_{s1}^*(2860)^{\pm}$ and $D_{s2}^{*\prime}(2860)^{\pm}$.
-In 2014, the LHCb Collaboration has found the overlapping of spin-1 and spin-3 at mass $\bar{D}^0K^-$ $\approx$ 2.86 GeV with a significance of more than 10 standard deviation \cite{Aaij2014}.
-Wang \cite{Wang2015} conclude that $D_{sJ}^*(2860)$ might consist of at least four resonances $D_{s1}^*(2860)$, $D_{s2}^*(2860)$, $D_{s2}^{*\prime}(2860)$, $D_{s3}^*(2860)$, and that is requires for the large ratio 1.10 $\pm$ 0.15 $\pm$ 0.19.
-Using the strong decay rates of $1^3D_1$ from Tables \ref{tab3} and 1$^1D_2$, 1$D_2^{\prime}$ $1^3D_3$ from Table \ref{tab9}, we compute the ratio,
+is calculated using the results of Tables \ref{tab3} and \ref{tab9}, which is consistent with the $BABAR$ measurement 1.10 $\pm$ 0.15 $\pm$ 0.19 \cite{Aubert2009} (see in Eq. (\ref{eq:2})).
+The coupling $g_X$ $\approx$ 0.20, fit the sum of the partial decay rates of $D_{s1}^*(2860)^{\pm}$ (listed in Table \ref{tab3}) with the experimental decay width 159 $\pm$ 23 $\pm$ 27 MeV \cite{Aaij2014}.
+The ratio in Eq. (\ref{eq:38}) considering the two contributions, $D_{s1}^*(2860)^{\pm}$ and $D_{s2}^{*}(2860)^{\pm}$.
+In 2014, the LHCb Collaboration found the overlapping of spin-1 and spin-3 at mass $\bar{D}^0K^-$ $\approx$ 2.86 GeV with a significance of more than 10 standard deviations \cite{Aaij2014}.
+Wang \cite{Wang2015} conclude that $D_{sJ}^*(2860)$ might consist of at least four resonance states $D_{s1}^*(2860)$, $D_{s2}^*(2860)$, $D_{s2}^{*\prime}(2860)$, $D_{s3}^*(2860)$, and that are required for the large ratio of 1.10 $\pm$ 0.15 $\pm$ 0.19.
+Using the strong decay rates of $1^3D_1$ from Table \ref{tab3}, and 1$D_2$, 1$D_2^{\prime}$ and $1^3D_3$ from Table \ref{tab9}, we compute the ratio,

 \begin{widetext} { { }} \end{widetext}